simai/ui-doc-template/source/docs/en/compiling-assets/compiling-assets.md

 # Compiling Assets

-Jigsaw sites are configured with support for Vite out of the box.
-If you’ve ever used Vite in a Laravel project, you already know how to use Vite with Jigsaw.
+Docara sites are configured with support for Vite out of the box.
+If you’ve ever used Vite in a Laravel project, you already know how to use Vite with Docara.

 ## Setup